monistode/ISA-docs/accumulator.md

 ### CMP `[%IR1]`
 `00111001` - 1 byte

-Compares value of register `%ACC` and value at location `[%IR1]` (or with constant `num`), by subtracting the second one from the first one, changing the flags accordingly
+Compares value of register `%ACC` and value at location `[%IR1]` (or with constant `IMM`), by subtracting the second one from the first one, changing the flags accordingly

 ### CMP `[%IR2]`
 `00111010` - 1 byte

-Compares value of register `%ACC` and value at location `[%IR2]` (or with constant `num`), by subtracting the second one from the first one, changing the flags accordingly
+Compares value of register `%ACC` and value at location `[%IR2]` (or with constant `IMM`), by subtracting the second one from the first one, changing the flags accordingly

 ### TEST `$IMM`
 `10000110` - 3 bytes

-Performs bitwise `and` operation between the `num` and `%ACC`, changing the flags accordingly
+Performs bitwise `and` operation between the `IMM` and `%ACC`, changing the flags accordingly

 Resets `FR`.
 Sets all flags as if addition, except `OF` - it's 0